 All these people contributed in their special ways, bringing in new repertoire, new instruments to diversify the 'Dunav sound', such as okarina, bouzouki and cymbalom, advising on the musical styles from their regional knowledge, and enhancing our concerts both aurally and visually.

 The 'little drummer boy' logo, above left, was originally designed by the late Adi Diklish, a good friend of Dunav in the early days.
 She also made the embroidered black jackets seen in many of our photographs, and still worn today, though often open down the front because they fit less well due, presumably, to shrinkage.
-In the centre is the version in which we turned him round so that his right hand holds the heavy stick.
 On the Silver Jubilee cassette sleeve he has even matured and sports a moustache!